FOLLOW & CONNECT WITH ICM

 Participants are only eligible for CCE certification if they have achieved CCM status.

 Those who obtain CCM and CCE certification will be educated in all of the core competencies recognized by the National Association for Court Management.
 The NACM model is a summation of the knowledge, skills, and abilities court professionals must have in order to be effective managers and dynamic leaders.

 CMP Certification Model

-The CMP program now has two levels – Certified Court Manager and Certified Court Executive – with six courses in each level that embrace the National Association for Court Management’s (NACM) Core Competencies.
+The Court Management Program (CMP) now has two levels – Certified Court Manager and Certified Court Executive – with six courses in each level that embrace the National Association for Court Management’s (NACM) Core Competencies.

 See the chart »